Home » GI Bill » Tips for Using the GI Bill

 Familiarize Yourself with School Procedures

 Become familiar with the procedure your school uses regarding requests for certification to the VA.
 Most schools use a similar process, but they must all certify your courses and enrollments to the VA before any money is released for your education.
+Most importantly?
+Learn what the school policy is toward delayed GI Bill payments.
+Is the student liable if the VA is delayed in paying the GI Bill benefit?

 Contact School Certifying Official if Adding or Dropping Courses